Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/PFAC-Single.md

 # Payment Faciliator Single MID

-A single MID payment facilitator (PFAC) model uses a single `merchantId` assigned by Commerce Hub to aggregate all transactions on behalf of their sub-merchants.
-The PFAC uses the `dynamicDescriptor` object to pass the sub-merchant's details.
-This model allows the PFAC to [settle to their accounts](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md) and funding is handled by the PFAC.
+A single MID payment facilitator *(PayFac)* model uses a single `merchantId` assigned by Commerce Hub to aggregate all transactions on behalf of their sub-merchants.
+The PayFac uses the `dynamicDescriptor` object to pass the sub-merchant's details.
+This model allows the PayFac to [settle to their accounts](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md) and funding is handled by the PayFac.

 ---